 WSFA has continually built its news department.
 In the early days, it was one half-hour newscast a day.
-Now, WSFA airs more than 19 hours of local newscasts each week.
-Some of the most popular additions to WSFA news were a series of tower-cams, giving viewers aerial views of weather and traffic, and Advanced Super Doppler 12, the city's only live local weather radar.
+Now, WSFA airs more than 40 hours of local newscasts each week.
+Some of the more popular additions to WSFA news were a series of tower-cameras giving viewers aerial views of weather and traffic, and more recently WSFA Stormtracker 12, the areas only mobile weather lab.

 WSFA was also the first television station in the state to upgrade to digital, non-linear video news gathering equipment and began producing all newscasts in High Def in 2008 with new, innovative equipment being added all the time.